-8.3 - MID-PROBATION PERFORMANCE APPRAISAL AND WORK PLAN
+8.3 - MID-PROBATION PERFORMANCE APPRAISAL

 At the mid-point of an employee's probationary period, supervisors shall prepare a written appraisal of the employee's performance of job duties, willingness and ability to satisfactorily perform the duties involved, and the employee's work habits and dependability.
-A detailed work plan shall be submitted to indicate the specific duties, responsibilities, and expectations of the employee while working in this position.
-The performance appraisal and work plan shall be entered into the employee's personnel file.
+The performance appraisal shall be entered into the employee's personnel file.